Free Risk Assessment Template & Guide: How to Identify and Manage Hazards

 Deduce Who Might Be Harmed by Them

-You’ll then use the data you have gathered to ascertain who might be harmed and how they could be affected.
+Use the data you have gathered to ascertain who might be harmed and how they could be affected.
 List them as employees or contractors.
 Specific names are not necessary.

 Evaluate the Severity of the Risk and the Likelihood of It Happening

-It’s important to assess the severity of the accident the risk may cause (should it happen).
+It’s important to assess the severity of accident the risk may cause (should it happen).
 If you understand how severe it can get, that allows you to cover all the possible scenarios up to their most extreme degree.

 Establish Control Measures and Take Note of Your Findings